Easy as 1-2-3!

 - one hundred twenty grams of greenhouse gases are produced by 1 disposable plastic bottle

-Most water bottles used by water service firms are recycled at the end of their life-cycle.
-The recycled plastic is used to make toys, carpet and other things.
+Most water bottles provided by water service firms are recycled at the end of their life-cycle.
+The recycled plastic is used to make carpet, toys and other products.
 You will not often find large bottled water containers in landfills.